OpenMDAO/OpenMDAO-Framework/docs/user-guide/standard_lib.rst

 Note that all input parameters for the CONMIN driver are assigned via
 *self.driver.*

-These StringRef variables must point to something that can be seen in the scope of the CONMIN driver.
+These Expression variables must point to something that can be seen in the scope of the CONMIN driver.
 In other words, if an assembly contains a CONMIN driver, the objective function and design variables cannot be located outside of that assembly.
 Also, each design variable must point to a component input.
 During